Kateryna-Komarova/Kateryna-Komarova/README.md

 ### Tech skills 💻

-- SQL
+* SQL
-- Rest API testing
+* Rest API testing
-- Basic knowledge about software development models (waterfall, v model, iterative and incremental model, agile)
+* Basic knowledge about software development models (waterfall, v model, iterative and incremental model, agile)
-- Software testing
+* Software testing
-- Creating test cases
+* Creating test cases
-- Reporting bugs
+* Reporting bugs
-- Creating bug reports
+* Creating bug reports
-- Basic Java
+* Basic Java
 * Basic HTML and CSS
 * Understanding client-server architecture
 * Understanding test design techniques
 * Understanding the Software Development Life Cycle (SDLC)

 ### Soft skills 🌱

-* precision
-* communication
-* assertiveness
-* patience
-* empathy
+* Bug Whisperer – Ability to summon bugs out of nowhere, even when no one else can find them.🪲

+* Multitasking Ninja – Switching between 10 tabs without losing track of where the bug report is.🥷🏻

+* Stress Juggler – Handling sudden deadlines and last-minute scope changes without breaking a sweat.🤭

+* Learning Agility – willingness and ability to quickly learn new tools, frameworks, and concepts.
+* Attention to Detail – spotting small errors or inconsistencies that can impact the overall project.
+* Creativity – thinking outside the box to innovate and improve processes or solutions
+* Empathy – understanding the needs of users, team members, and stakeholders to deliver better results.
+* Communication – Clear and effective interaction with team members, stakeholders, and clients.

 ### Languages & Tools